Comprehensive Inpatient Rehabilitation Unit (CIRU)

 About the CIRU

-Our Comprehensive Inpatient Rehabilitation Unit is accredited by the Commission on the Accreditation of Rehabilitation Facilities (CARF) and is located on the sixth floor of Western Maryland Regional Medical Center, where it provides rehabilitation services 24-hours per day, 7 days per week.
+Our Comprehensive Inpatient Rehabilitation Unit, part of the UPMC Rehabilitation Institute, is accredited by the Commission on the Accreditation of Rehabilitation Facilities (CARF).
+The unit is located on the sixth floor of UPMC Western Maryland, where it provides rehabilitation services 24-hours per day, 6 days per week.
 The unit consists of 13 private patient rooms, a bright dining room with views of the mountains for eating meals, a spacious therapy gym, and a transitional apartment for practicing the tasks and skills needed to succeed in life after rehab.
 You can wear your own clothes from home and receive approximately 3 hours of therapy daily, 6 days per week.
-Additional services provided are medical care, rehabilitative nursing, neuropsychology and supportive psychotherapy, recreational therapy, nutritional consultation and respiratory therapy.
+Additional services provided are medical care, rehabilitative nursing, supportive psychotherapy, nutritional consultation and respiratory therapy.
 Because the CIRU is located within the hospital, you have access to all the services provided by the hospital, including emergency services, if the need should arise.

-Our WMHS CIRU inpatient program is dedicated to providing comprehensive rehabilitative services for our patients with physical, functional thinking, swallowing and/or communication impairments.
+Our UPMC Western Maryland CIRU inpatient program is dedicated to providing comprehensive rehabilitative services for our patients with physical, functional thinking, swallowing and/or communication impairments.
 Through a team approach, we focus on providing sound rehabilitative therapy to affect positive change in functional ability, independence, and self-reliance across a variety of environments, while protecting and promoting the rights of the persons served.

 Our team is committed to helping improve your best level of physical, educational, and psychosocial skills necessary for your return to your prior level of functioning.